mugraph-payments/mugraph/README.md

 2. When the second node receives a message from another node, it chooses another random node and propagates it to that node.
 3. If the a node receives the same message twice, it does not propagate it further.

-So, assuming we have two nodes, called here `main` and `other`, where each of those dots is a message that was published:
+So, assuming we have two nodes, called here `main` and `other`, where each of those dots is a message that was published from am user:

 ```mermaid
 gitGraph